kaplanz/cake/README.md

 Cake provides three different build configurations to use when compiling your project:

-- `DEFAULT`: use the default build configurations; some optimizations and basic debug information
+- `BASIC`: use the default build configurations; some optimizations and basic debug information
 - `DEBUG`: build with fewer optimizations and maximum debug information
 - `RELEASE`: build with more optimizations and without debug information